Storybooks for children about working mums

 A client recently asked me to recommend books she could read with her little one about going back to work.
 But I could only think of one book.
 I can recommend lots of books for helping children cope with change in general, and lots of books about issues in children’s lives (like starting school and making friends) but I couldn’t think of any storybooks for children about working mums.
 So I decided to do some research.

 It didn’t take long to work out that a) there are not many books out there on this topic and b) that’s probably because it’s a complete minefield.
 After all, merely the act of writing a storybook about mums going to work presupposes that this is unusual or problematic, that it will cause issues for children that need to be dealt with.
-There are no books about dads going to work so why should there be storybooks for children about working mums?
+There are few books about dads going to work so why should there be storybooks for children about working mums?
 Mums work, end of story.

-Indeed, the one book that does jump out on this topic (My Working Mom by Peter Glassman)has been widely vilified as insulting and offensive.
+Indeed, one book that does jump out on this topic (My Working Mom by Peter Glassman)has been widely vilified as insulting and offensive.
 The working mum character in this book is a witch who is either never there or turns up late and generally fails in all her child’s wishes and expectations (though the moral of the story is that her daughter loves her anyway).
 Do check out the reviews on Amazon if you fancy a bile fest!

 But, having said that, the fact that a client had asked me to recommend something suggests that there is a need for storybooks that will prompt conversations with young children about the world of work and why adults go to work.
 Children are often baffled about what we do all day!
 And when things aren’t going well, due to separation anxiety or childcare issues for example, it’s easy to turn on the guilt and get trapped into emotional messages.
 Having a storybook to frame some blame-free conversations might really help sometimes.